rohancragg/blog-notes/docs/devops/devops-for-the-terrified.md

     fatal: unable to auto-detect email address
     ```

-### Work on an existing Repository
+### Start work on an existing Repository

-Get the Git Clone URL from a repository you want to work on
+Get the Git Clone URL from a repository you want to work on:

 ![Clone URL - Azure DevOps](media/git-clone-azdo.png)